 3. Even their life outside of school is affected.

 For many students, there is a big investment in time spent pursuing the “right” activities to earn that college acceptance decision.
 Besides all the endless hours of homework and studying, the quest to possess a standout application can become overwhelming.
 Which club should they join?
 Which office to run for?
 What sport will give them the most playing time?
 Which community service project is more meaningful?
 It’s a time-suck like nothing else they have ever experienced.

 4. There’s often a considerable amount of financial buy-in.

 There are music and dance lessons, club sports fees, and supplemental summer classes—all to help our kids find and develop their passion.
 Then comes the test prep, the tutoring sessions, and sometimes the college consultants, all working in tandem to create an application that will demonstrate that passion to the admissions departments.

-5. Personal interactions build the anticipation.
+5. Personal interactions build the anticipation of college acceptance decisions.

 There are the college fairs, where students chat with the friendly college rep. The campus tours, where students feel a connection with a tour guide, faculty member, or student they stay with in the dorm with for an overnight visit.
 The alumni interviews, when students are often told, “Oh, you’d be a perfect fit for University X.” Bonds are created in these situations and hope grows from these interactions.

 Students struggle and sweat over their college application essay.
 It’s the part of every application where students are urged to show their “true self” and share their unique story—why they are more than just the numbers and grade letters in the academic section of their application.